 top of page

-Why women have less super and what you can do about it
+Why women have less superannuation and what you can do about it

 Being an accountant, I can't help but be a super nerd.
 Currently women are retiring with 47% less superannuation than men.
 It’s no surprise that women have less superannuation than men, at all stages of life.
 Whilst our reliance on self-funded retirement takes the pressure off the government to support an aging population, the system is inequitable for one half of the population who, on average, earn less, perform a greater share of unpaid work and live longer.
 The reasons for the super gap are often discussed, and yet there remains no obvious solution to this problem.
 Here is quick recap of the main reasons for the super gap.